-- During fiscal year 2005, the Clark State Foundation kicked off its major gifts fund raising campaign to help fund the above projects in the campus master plan as well as establish an endowment to fund the Champion City Scholars Program.
-At June 30, 2007, the campaign stood at just under \$12 million in donations and pledges. - The College issued debt for the first time in its history during the 2006 fiscal year.
+- During fiscal year 2005, the Clark State Foundation kicked off its Major Gifts fundraising campaign to help fund the above projects in the campus master plan as well as establish an endowment to fund the Champion City Scholars Program.
+The campaign officially ended in FY 2007 at just under \$12 million in donations/pledges.
+However, fundraising for the Performing Arts Center Expansion Project is ongoing. - The College issued debt for the first time in its history during the 2006 fiscal year.
 As a part of this process, the College requested and received a Moody's Rating.
-Moody's Investors Service has assigned an underlying rating of A3 with a stable outlook to the College's Series 2006A General Receipts Bonds.
+Moody's Investors Service assigned an underlying rating of A3 with a stable outlook to the College's Series 2006A General Receipts Bonds.
 Bonds totaling \$8,175,000 were sold in May 2006 with the closing held in mid June 2006.
 The debt repayment schedule began with semi-annual interest only payments December 1, 2006.
 The first payment to include principal will occur December 1, 2008.
 The true interest cost is 4.24% and the all-inclusive borrowing costs equate to 4.43%.
-The final payment on these bonds is scheduled in the year 2032.

-In March 2007, the College began holding classes in a temporary facility shared with Wright State University in Greene County.
+The final payment on these bonds is scheduled in the year 2032. - In March 2007, the College began holding classes in a temporary facility shared with Wright State University in Greene County.
 Greene County is one of the four counties that make up the College's legally constituted service district.
-At June 30, 2007, the College was working with a developer who was constructing a new facility in Greene County that the College will be leasing and plan to hold classes beginning September 2007.
+The College entered into an operating lease at the new facility in Greene County and began holding classes beginning September 2007.